SafeGuard Wisconsin Continues to Help Clients During This Difficult Time

 Enhancements to Member Coverage

-Effective March 15, 2020, for a period of 90 days through June 12, 2020 (subject to review), SafeGuard Wisconsin is waiving all deductibles, copays, member cost-sharing and prior authorization requirements for COVID-19 diagnostic testing related to the worldwide outbreak of the novel coronavirus disease.
+Effective March 15, 2020 through December 31, 2021 (subject to review), SafeGuard Wisconsin is waiving all deductibles, copays, member cost-sharing and prior authorization requirements for COVID-19 diagnostic testing related to the worldwide outbreak of the novel coronavirus disease.

 - Visits related to COVID-19 provided at a physician office, clinic, urgent care or emergency department will be covered at 100%, without member cost-sharing.